-After a decision is made by the Hearing Officer or Student Hearing Panel, the Respondent has the right to file an appeal.
+After a decision is made by the Conduct Educator or Student Hearing Panel, the Respondent has the right to file an appeal.

-- Appeals must be made in writing within 5 week days of the date of the outcome letter using the appeal petition.
+- Appeals must be made in writing within 5 week-days of the date of the decision letter using the appeal petition.
 Appeals must cite one of the following grounds:

 - New information became available that was not known at the time of the hearing;

 - A major procedural error was made; or

 - The outcomes assigned were inconsistent with current outcomes for similar prohibited behaviors.